kamleshpawar17/Driver-Monitoring-System/README.md

 ## Dependencies
-You should have OpenCV python working to run.
+You should have OpenCV python working to run this application
 ```
 opencv-python (4.0.0.1)
 imutils